ldsands/UsefulCodeSnippets/other_software/Linux/Manjaro.md

 - "Virtual Desktops"
     - "Workspace Behavior"; "Virtual Desktops"
         - I create 12 Virtual Desktops with three desktops in each of 4 rows
-        - Row 1: `Random 1`, `Random 2` and `Random 2`
+        - Row 1: `Random 01`, `Random 02` and `Random 03`
         - Row 2: `School 01`, `School 02` and `School 03`
         - Row 3: `Python 01`, `Python 02` and `Python 03`
         - Row 4: `Email`, `Comms` and `Todo`
-    - Enable "Show on-screen display when switching" also enable "Show desktop layout indicators"
+    - Enable "Show on-screen display when switching" and change the value to 500 ms
+    - Enable "Show desktop layout indicators"
 - Panel
     - Right click on the battery icon and select "Show Battery Percentage on Icon" (on computers with a battery like a laptop)
     - Right click on the clock and select "Configure Digital Clock ..."
 Then next to "Date format:" select "ISO Date"